-- Scholarship in undergraduate and graduate work taken prior to advancement as follows: - A satisfactory undergraduate preparation for admission to classified graduate standing in the graduate degree program. - b.
-A minimum grade point average of 3.0.
+- 1. Scholarship in undergraduate and graduate work taken prior to advancement as follows: - a.
+A satisfactory undergraduate preparation for admission to classified graduate standing in the graduate degree program. - b.
+A minimum cumulative grade point average of 3.0.
 No grade of less than "C" can be counted toward the minimum number of units needed to advance to candidacy. - c.
-A total of 18 units of 200-level seminar courses must be listed. - 2.
-Evidence of a plan of graduate study acceptable to the institution and the faculty concerned. - 3.
-Fulfilled Writing Proficiency Exam (WPE) requirement.
+A total of 18 units of 200-level seminar courses must be listed. - d.
+No more than a total of six units of 295, 296, or 299 may be counted toward the degree.

+- 2. Evidence of a plan of graduate study acceptable to the institution and the faculty concerned. - 3.
+Fulfilled writing proficiency requirement.

-Thesis, Project or Comprehensive Examination:
+Thesis, Project or Comprehensive Examination